tomjoht/tomjoht.github.io/_posts/2016/8/2016-08-17-api-developer-documentation-jobs-san-francisco-bay-area.md

 ## Presentation description

-Andrew gave the the presentation "Hunting for Dev Doc Work Around the Bay" on August 15, 2016 at the [STC Silicon Valley chapter](http://www.stc-siliconvalley.org/2016/07/21/august-15-hunting-for-dev-doc-work-around-the-bay/
+Andrew gave a presentation titled "Hunting for Dev Doc Work Around the Bay" on August 15, 2016 at the [STC Silicon Valley chapter](http://www.stc-siliconvalley.org/2016/07/21/august-15-hunting-for-dev-doc-work-around-the-bay/
 ) in Santa Clara, California.

 Here's a description of Andrew's presentation: